paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2009-09-28-a_cohesive_and_unified_identity_for_british_government.md

 Whilst there is no coordinated branding strategy within the US Federal Government, there is some consistency, largely the result of historical precedent than any centralised planning.
 Here government departments, federal agencies and programmes use round seals, basing their designs on that of the Great Seal, or referencing aspects of it such as the Bald Eagle or the Stars and Stripes.

-{% include 'figure' with '/images/2009/09/government_identity/united_states.png'
+{% render 'figure' with '/images/2009/09/government_identity/united_states.png'
   caption: '**Seals of US Federal Government:** The Great Seal of the United States and seals for the President, Department of State, Department of Education, NASA, Department of Homeland Security (DHS) and the Recovery.gov website.
 Both the DHS and Recovery.gov seals are recent creations, and whilst they have simpler designs, they still retain the circular format and visual language seen in other seals.'
 %}